AndrewTrepagnier/SAVEPIPE/README.md

-# SAVEPIPE
+# TMIN

 The Industry-proven tool for determining retirement limits of process piping.

 ## Introduction

 Many oil and gas companies are faced with maintaining 10,000+ miles of 100+ year old piping networks supporting multi-billion dollar/year processing operations.
 There is rarely a simple solution to immediately shutdown a process pipe - as these shutdowns more often than not impact other units and cost companies millions in time and resources.

 In mechanical integrity engineering, we are frequently asked the hard question - **do we have to shutdown the pipe immediately, or do we have time?** Pipe retirement requires rigorous analysis.
 You must find the perfect balance - such that one isn't squandering company time/resources but also holding personnel safety paramount.

 **This is more than a python package, it is a comprehensive engineering decision support system for critical infrastructure safety and operational continuity.**